Vargasavour Recipes

 • Add the mango mixture, salt, paprika powder, turmeric powder, and apple cider vinegar to the saucepan.
 Stir well to combine, let the mixture simmer for 10 minutes or until thickened, stirring occasionally.

-• Remove the saucepan from heat, place the mango habanero sauce in a bowl, and let the sauce cool completely before transferring it to a sterilized jar or container.
+• Remove the saucepan from the heat, place the mango habanero sauce in a bowl, and let the sauce cool completely before transferring it to a sterilized jar or container.

 Notes